xohaeb/systronlab.github.io/_projects/interoperability.md

 **GitHub**: [uoy-research/oran-sc-ric-uoy](https://github.com/uoy-research/oran-sc-ric-uoy)<br>
 **Status**: <span style="color: #A95938;">Ongoing</span>

 The source code of the OSC RIC was modified to address interoperability issues encountered during its integration with the VIAVI tester.
-The modified OSC RIC was successfully integrated, and a demonstration of an xApp collecting KPMs from the VIAVI tester is shown below.
+The modified OSC RIC was successfully integrated, and currently our xApp is able to fetch KPMs from the VIAVI tester.

-<iframe src="https://www.youtube.com/embed/JoFY1gdDWlo" width="100%" height="315" frameborder="0" allowfullscreen></iframe>

 **Upcoming Work:**